tommyjlong/doorvivint-card/info.md

-# Vivint Video Doorbell Card for Lovelace
+# Vivint/Vivotek Video Doorbell Card for Lovelace

-This is a Lovelace based Doorbell Card for Home Assistant that is for use with a Vivint Video Doorbell.
-It allows the user to view the current video image from the doorbell, and with a button press, it can also place a SIP call to the Doorbell via Asterisk.
+This is a Lovelace based Doorbell Card for Home Assistant that is for use with a Vivint/Vivotek Video Doorbell that has been configured for local use.
+It allows the user to view the current video image from the doorbell, and with the press of a button, it can also place a SIP call to the Doorbell via Asterisk.
+Note: As the Vivint Doorbell uses the software from Vivotek, this card should work with any Vivotek camera that has a speaker and microphone, and in theory, this should work with any camera that supports SIP.

 For details, check out this [README.md](https://github.com/tommyjlong/doorvivint-card/blob/master/README.md).

 An example of what the card would look like:

 ![DoorVivint Card](https://github.com/tommyjlong/doorvivint-card/blob/master/DoorVivint-Card.jpg?raw=true)